 Yes, toilet paper.

-It was more cost effective to buy the big multi-pack.
-A 12-pack of Angel Soft toilet paper would cost roughly $5.99, sometimes $4.99, if on sale at Walmart.
+It was more cost-effective to buy the big multi-pack.
+For example, a 12-pack of Angel Soft toilet paper would cost roughly $5.99, sometimes $4.99, if on sale at Walmart.
 And that amount stressed me out.

 So I’d make our proposed shopping list, with an estimated dollar amount scribbled next to each item.